rbertram90/HamletCMS/README.md

 ### Installation
 1. Clone repository
+2. Run `composer install`
-2. Create database (default name = hamlet)
+3. Create database (default name = hamlet)
-3. Copy app/config/config_default.json -> app/config/config.json
+4. Copy `/config/config_default.json` -> `/config/config.json`
-4. Change database connection details in config.json
+5. Change database connection details in config.json
-5. Change root_directory in config.json
+6. Change `environment.root_directory` and `environment.public_directory` in config.json to reflect your file system
-6. Run `composer update` from /app directory
+7. Run `php ./app/updatepublic.php` to copy accross required Hamlet files into your public directory - this will overwrite both `index.php` and `.htaccess` files if they already exist
-7. Navigate to the site - you should be redirected to /cms/install.php
+8. Navigate to the site - you should be redirected to /cms/install
-8. Complete the install form
+9. Complete the install form
-9. Check everything is working - if not please raise a ticket with details!
+10. Check everything is working, if not raise a <a href="https://github.com/rbertram90/HamletCMS/issues">Github issue</a> with details!